-Part B No Yes C Have you ever ridden in a CAR driven by someone (including yourself) who was "high" or had been using alcohol or drugs?)
-R Do you ever use alcohol or drugs to RELAX , feel better about yourself fit in? , or A Do you ever use alcohol or drugs while you are by yourself, or ALONE :?
+Part B No Yes C Have you ever ridden in a CAR driven by someone (including yourself) who was "high" or had been using alcohol or drugs? ${f R}$ Do you ever use alcohol or drugs to ${f RELAX}$, feel better about yourself, of fit in? or A Do you ever use alcohol or drugs while you are by yourself, or ALONE ?
 F Do you ever FORGET things you did while using alcohol or drugs?
-F Do your FAMILY or FRIENDS ever tell you that you should cut down of your drinking or drug use? on 🗌 T Have you ever gotten into TROUBLE while you were using alcohol or drugs?
+F Do your FAMILY or FRIENDS ever tell you that you should cut down on your drinking or drug use?
+T Have you ever gotten into TROUBLE while you were using alcohol or drugs?